GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: GPT-FL: Generative Pre-Trained Model-Assisted Federated Learning

 \subsection{Generate Synthetic Data from Generative Pre-trained Model}

 Next, the generated prompts are used as the inputs to the generative pre-trained models to generate synthetic data.
 In this work, we utilize the state-of-the-art Latent Diffusion Model~\cite{Rombach2021HighResolutionIS} loaded with Stable Diffusion V2.1 weights to generate synthetic images for image-based FL applications; and we utilize the state-of-the-art SpeechT5 model~\cite{Ao2021SpeechT5UE} for text-to-speech and AudioLDM model~\cite{Liu2023AudioLDMTG} for text-to-audio to generate synthetic speech and audio data, respectively.

 It should be noted that the proposed \texttt{GPT-FL} is a general framework that supports other generative pre-trained models and data modalities beyond images and audio.
+Notably, \texttt{GPT-FL} treats the generative pre-trained models as a service provider, utilizing only their APIs for synthetic data generation without modifying any internal parameters or structures.
+This design concept enables users to efficiently develop customized AI models without deploying the foundation model on the server side, making it compatible with the current trend of constructing downstream applications with API access to generative pre-trained models.
+This design feature enables \texttt{GPT-FL} to be widely applicable to a range of pre-trained models, facilitating flexible and efficient synthetic data generation for FL.